Updated on September 23, 2024

 • Hives

-Users who snort Adderall may also develop nasal issues and have trouble breathing through their nose.
+People who snort Adderall may also develop nasal issues and have trouble breathing through their nose.
+Crushing and injecting Adderall also comes with its risks, like exposure to dirty needles, toxic levels of the drug in the body, vein damage, and heart problems.

 Get Professional Help